This is a five-part article.

-A better definition is smart, working.
+A better definition is smart, and working.
 Not hard-working, smart working.

 Persistent and smart working effort and doing something.

-Now let's talk about, let's imagine that you're getting ready to cut down a tree.
+Now let's talk about it, let's imagine that you're getting ready to cut down a tree.

 Well, you could take a hammer and start whacking at the tree like a madman.
 And eventually, you'd cut that thing down.
 Probably take you days you'd be tired and sore.